resir014/headless-wordpress-gutenberg-example/README.md

 ### Initial setup

 Before setting up, make a copy of the `robo-sample.yml` file, and name it `robo.yml`.
-This will contain our WordPress setup configurations.
+This will contain your WordPress setup configurations.

-To set up your new wordpress instance properly configured for headless development, run the following command.
+To set up your new WordPress instance properly configured for headless development, run the following command.

 ```sh-session
 $ robo wordpress:setup